 - Thickening of the flesh under your fingernails and toenails (clubbing)

 - Extreme tiredness (fatigue)

 - Failure of a child to gain weight and grow correctly

 Some people have few or no symptoms.
 Others have daily symptoms that get worse over time.

 Your healthcare provider will first ask you about your health history.
-He or she will also give you an exam.
+They will also give you an exam.
 You may need tests to help with the diagnosis.
 These tests may help figure out underlying causes that might need treatment.
 The tests may include:

 - Chest CT scan.
 This shows precise pictures of your airways.
 It is typically used to make the diagnosis.

 - Chest X-ray.
-This provides information about your heart and lungs.
+This creates images of your heart and lungs.